tonghia/transaction-history/README.md

 - `sort`, `strconv`, `strings`, `time` for handling logic filtering, converting, comparing.
 - `testing` package would be use for unit test.

+Standard libraries are well tested with many online references.
+I tried to research some open source libraries to improve the performance but it require time to learn about its usage with lacking support from document or community.

 ### Quality Attributes

 There are some attributes which can be suitable for this program: